locGremsy/PayloadSdk/README.md

-# PayloadSdk
+# PayloadSdk Python
-This repo is officially SDK for all Gremsy's Payloads
+This repo is officially SDK for all Gremsy's Payloads using Python

 ## Hardware
 - Ubuntu PC (x86_64)